Viruses that can lead to cancer

 HPV and other cancers

 HPVs also have a role in causing some cancers of the penis, anus, vagina, and vulva.
 They are linked to some cancers of the mouth and throat, too.
-Again, although HPVs have been linked to these cancers, most people infected with HPV never develop cancer.
+Again, although HPVs have been linked to these cancers, most people infected with HPV never develop these cancers.

 Smoking, which is also linked with these cancers, may work with HPV to increase cancer risk.
 Other genital infections may also increase the risk that HPV will cause cancer.